DworkinLab/Bio720/RNA_Seq/RNA_Seq_Salmon_Tutorial_2021.md

 FBtr0070003	FBgn0062565
 ```

 How do we generate this?
 In the R vignette for tximport `vignette('tximport')` it provides example code for this.
 You can potentially also get pretty close to a file like this for many model organisms.
-For *Drosophila* you can download a similar file from flybase that file link is here
+For *Drosophila* you can download a similar file from flybase that file link is here.

 ftp://ftp.flybase.org/releases/FB2018_06/precomputed_files/genes/fbgn_fbtr_fbpp_fb_2018_06.tsv.gz